openjs-foundation/cross-project-council/CPC-CHARTER.md

 ## Section 11.
 Definitions

-**Project**: a technical collaboration effort that is organized through the project mentorship process and approved by the TAC.
+**Project**: a technical collaboration effort that is organized through the project mentorship process and approved by the CPC.

 **Contributors**: contribute code or other artifacts, but do not have the right to commit to the code base.
 Contributors work with the Project's Collaborators to have code committed to the code base.
 A Contributor may be promoted to a Collaborator by the Project's Maintainers.
-Contributors should rarely be encumbered by the TAC or Board.
+Contributors should rarely be encumbered by the CPC or Board.

 **Collaborator**: a Contributor within a Project that has made significant and valuable contributions and has been given commit-access to that Project